 - Completing an online health form before coming to campus – Each day, employees and vendors complete a daily health/safety screening form prior to being granted access to campus.
 Should they have any symptoms or be at high risk they will not be asked to self-isolate and be provided further instructions.
 Employees must complete the electronic Daily Health/Safety Screen on MyMCC within two hours prior to arriving on campus.
 This short screening is easily completed on a computer or smartphone.

 - Face coverings – Face coverings must be worn at all times while in Muskegon Community College campus facilities, as well as waiting for and riding public transportation to and from the campus.
-The only exceptions allowed on campus are for individuals who are alone in a private space or office and for those persons who have a medical condition preventing them from wearing a covering.
-Those individuals with a medical condition should contact the following:
+The only exception allowed is for individuals who are alone in a private space or office.
+Exceptions will not be made for medical conditions.
+We can accommodate those with medical conditions or physical disabilities, however these cases will be handled via online or remote learning/work Those individuals with a medical condition should contact the following: